samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Advantage

 If you have Advantage on a [D20 Test](#D20Test), roll two d20s, and use the higher roll.
-A roll can’t be affected by more than one Advantage, and Advantage and [Disadvantage](#Disadvantage) on the same roll cancel each other. *See also* chapter 1 (“[D20 Tests](/sources/dnd/phb-2024/playing-the-game#AdvantageDisadvantage)”).
+A roll can’t be affected by more than one Advantage, and Advantage and [Disadvantage](#Disadvantage) on the same roll cancel each other. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#AdvantageDisadvantage)").

 ---

 ### Adventure

 An adventure is a series of encounters.
-A story emerges through playing them. *See also* “[Encounter](#Encounter).”
+A story emerges through playing them. *See also* "[Encounter](#Encounter)."

 ---

 ### Alignment

 A creature’s alignment broadly describes its ethical attitudes and ideals.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward order (lawful, chaotic, or neutral).
-These factors allow for nine possible combinations, such as Lawful Good and Neutral Evil. *See also* chapter 2 (“[Create Your Character](/sources/dnd/phb-2024/creating-a-character#Step4ChooseanAlignment)”).
+These factors allow for nine possible combinations, such as Lawful Good and Neutral Evil. *See also* chapter 2 ("[Create Your Character](/sources/dnd/phb-2024/creating-a-character#Step4ChooseanAlignment)").

 ---